lukso-network/docs/docs/faq/onboarding/extension.md

 ## Why can’t I use the private key yet to recover my Universal Profile?

 At the moment, the option to recover an existing profile from a backup file is not available.
 The team is working on this feature and it will be made available soon.
-The idea behind this is to recover the profile from a backup file, and not directly from the private key.

 Currently, the private key is displayed though in the LUKSO Browser Extension.
 However, this is not to be used as a recovery mechanism, but rather for users who want to do development and need the private key.